christihaze/cost-of-living-vs-wages/README.md

 •Are certain U.S. regions becoming more or less affordable?

-•Which categories — like housing or energy — have seen the biggest price jumps?
+•Which categories, like housing or energy, have seen the biggest price jumps?

 •How does wage growth compare to inflation during and after the COVID-19 years?